Soreine/Hexode/README.md

 All routes are detailed in the [API documention](http://ktorzpersonal.github.io/Hexode).
 Neverthless, a special behavior is associated to the default route `/`: this endpoint serves the application client.
 The latter is handling all further communications with the application backend.
-In fact, any other endpoints will be JSON-formatted responses.
+In fact, any other endpoints will be JSON-formatted responses (assuming that the client is providing the right `X-Requested-With` header.
 The client is shared in three main parts :

 - The unrestricted part where a user may attempt to login or to register into the application.